top of page

 4. Box Vulgus

 Labels of this box are greed and stupidity.
 We shouldn't waste too many words on this label.
 Watch the scene of the animated film Finding Nemo (2003), where little fish Nemo is being saved by a pelican from hundreds of seagulls, or "flying rats" as the pelican calls them, crying "mine, mine, mine, mine".
 This image is often the image people have when thinking about gulls.
 Birds that even shit on the heads of bronze statues of dead important people.
 Imagine!
 Perhaps an argument not to tear down these statues.
-And, as they say in Platt language in region Ostfriesland, Germany: "Möven halen sük dat Eten futt ut d'Hand" ('seagulls immediately snatch the food from your hand).
+And, as they say in the Platt language in the region of Ostfriesland in Germany: "Möven halen sük dat Eten futt ut d'Hand" ('seagulls immediately snatch the food from your hand).

 Seagulls were, for example, being accused of snatching snacks from strolling tourists in Sint Ives in Cornwall, the UK.
 It turned out, again, it was only a few specialized individuals (Camphuysen 2018).
 The same holds true for your weekly annoyance when your trash bags are being ripped open in front of your doorstep, within a few minutes.
 Not the slightest respect for your privacy.
 Displaying all your personal stuff to your neighbours.
 Do remember, it's probably a fixed group.
 Also, realize they get old.
 Probably, the seagulls in your street know you much better than you know them.
 As said, they might have seen your kid being born and even go to high school.